-As prosecutors implement innovative best practices or evidence-based approaches to address the objectives listed below, there is a need to evaluate their efforts.
-A research partner can play a critical role in the project's data collection and analysis, problem assessment, strategy development, and evaluation processes.

-If using a research partner, the researcher(s) should be identified by name and institutional affiliation in the application and can be an independent consultant or located in an academic institution, a state Statistical Analysis Center, or a research organization.
+If grantees elect to engage a research partner, the partner is expected to play a critical role in the project's data collection and analysis, problem assessment, strategy development, and evaluation processes.
+If applicable, the research partner may be an independent consultant or located in an academic institution, a state Statistical Analysis Center, or a research organization.
 The research partner should have demonstrated expertise conducting the type of work proposed.